 c.
 Project Feasibility Analysis

 Pawfect bakery already has a website.
 The current website's URL is www.pawfectbakery.co.
-This project aims to create a new website that improves customers' and workers'worker the website.
+This project aims to create a new website that improves customers' and workers' the website.
 This includes improving the company's database management, this website's user interface, and the document management system for the company employees.
 All functionalities are found within the website; thus, an improvement to this website should take hold of all these elements.
 The current website has key challenges that bar its easy navigation.
 Different information exists suggesting the importance of creating easy-to-navigate websites.
-Different companies improve their websites by enhancing the current design or creating a new one.
+Different companies improve their websites by enhancing the current design or creating new ones.
 This project designs and implements a new website that will replace the current website.
 However, users need not know whether a new website has been implemented but should support their identities but will not change in user interface and different functionalities.

 d.
 Project Scope